lgss/NCC-form-styles/readme.txt

 	reference to that file in main.scss
 	Header and footers created in Self Admin
 	_NCC.scss display: none; for the new header and footer

+to compile run the following in Command prompt with Ruby sass main.scss:main.css --style compressed